LaunchCodeEducation/liftoff/src/git-workflow.rst

    In this example we want to create a feature  branch for the "Fix change password bug" feature.

-   1. Make sure you are on the correct source branch before creating the new feature branch.
+   1. Make sure you are on the correct base branch before creating the new feature branch.
-   2. Pull to make sure that the source branch is up to date.
+   2. Pull to make sure that the base branch is up to date.

    ::